solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 solana-verify get-program-hash -u $NETWORK_URL $PROGRAM_ID
 ```

-> Don't forget the network url here.
+> Don't forget the network URL here.
 You may have different versions deployed on
 > devnet and mainnet for example.

-5. Verifying Against Repositories
+5. Verifying against repositories

 To verify a program against its public repository, use: